 #3 Kaneohe Klipper Golf Course (Kaneohe, Hawaii)

 My third favorite course was the Kaneohe Klipper at Marine Corps Base Hawaii.
-We stayed at the Hale Koa (an Armed Forces Recreation Center) on Waikiki Beach.
+After flying Space-A to Hawaii, we stayed at the Hale Koa Hotel, a military resort on Waikiki Beach.
 It’s a 40-minute drive to the Kaneohe Klipper course but well worth the trip.

 The front nine offers beautiful views of the mountains near Marine Corps Base Hawaii, while the back nine offers spectacular coastline views that make this course famous around the world.